 In 2010, UCLA-SAHZU Joint Academic Center for Diagnosis established, which has become China's biggest telemedicine center.

 In 2013, SAHZU Riverside Campus put into operation with a capacity of 1200 beds.
-In addition, the Hosptial succeeded in Joint Commission International Academic Medical Center Hospital Accreditation, College of American Pathologist Accreditation and WHO SIDCER-FERCAP Accreditation.
+In addition, the Hosptial succeeded in Joint Commission International Academic Medical Center Hospital Accreditation (Jiefang Campus), College of American Pathologist Accreditation and WHO SIDCER-FERCAP Accreditation.